UCO Dividend: Yield, Schedule, and What to Expect

 +

 UCO tracks Bloomberg Commodity Balanced WTI Crude Oil Index (2x daily) and holds names such as CL, USD.
-The fund collects the dividends those companies pay and passes them to you, minus the ~0.95% expense ratio.
+The fund collects the income those holdings generate and passes it through to you.
+The ~0.95% expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest UCO dividends?